jordankaiser/documentation-drupal/chapter1/content-modeling/content-types.md

 ### Manage Form Display

 This is where you go to adjust how the form fields are displayed in the CMS and also modify how those form fields behave.
-For example
+For example you could set the character size of a Textfield here.

+### Manage Display

+This is where you go to manage how the content will be display on the website to the end user.